-To claim originating status the production steps carried out in your country must go beyond the minimal operations listed in the agreement, such as packaging, simple mixing, peeling, stoning or shelling.
-If only the steps listed were carried out in your country, and nothing else was produced or transformed there, the fruit preparation cannot be considered as originating in your country.
+To claim originating status the production steps carried out in your country must go beyond the minimal operations listed in the agreement, such as shelling or milling.
+If only the steps listed were carried out in your country, and nothing else was produced or transformed there, the cocoa cannot be considered as originating in your country.